emsig/emg3d/README.rst

 License information
 ===================

-Copyright 2018-2019 Dieter Werthmüller; TU Delft.
+Copyright 2018-2019 The emg3d Developers.

 Licensed under the Apache License, Version 2.0, see the ``LICENSE``-file.